CSKingMartin/gulp-jimp-resize/README.md

 #options:
 gulp-jimp-resize currently only supports options described inside of the index.js folder.
 If you install gulp-jimp-resize and disagree with the defaults, you can change them yourself.
 Future patches will add the ability to pass your own parameters for custom sizes from the gulpfile.

-#current options:
-The current options (located in the index.js folder) are placed below.
-There are separate options for cropping to squares (the 'H' and 'V' varieties).
-This is for images that are horizontal (long) and vertical (tall) respective to their matching letters.
-There is currently a bug where for both options it will crop for vertical (tall) images.
+The current options (located in the index.js folder) are placed below:
 ```
 var defaults =
 	{